lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-02-Formalising_Math_Set_theory.md

 layout: post
 title:  "Formalising mathematics in set theory"
 usemathjax: true
-tags: set theory, resolution, QED, Mizar, Isabelle/ZF
+tags: set theory, resolution, QED, Mizar
 ---

 [Last week's post]({% post_url 2022-01-26-Set_theory %}) mentioned the mechanisation of some major results of ZF set theory in proof assistants.
 In fact, the use of automated theorem provers with various forms of set theory goes back a long way.
 Two stronger set theories have attracted interest: above all, von Neumann–Bernays–Gödel (NBG) and Tarski–Grothendieck (TG).
 All of this work was motivated by the goal of mechanising mathematics.